The Journey (2016 film)

-The Journey is a 2016 drama film directed by Nick Hamm and written by Colin Bateman.
-The film is a fictional account of the true story of how political enemies Ian Paisley and Martin McGuinness formed an unlikely political alliance.
+The Journey is a 2016 political drama film directed and produced by Nick Hamm, from a screenplay by Colin Bateman.
+The film is a fictional account of the true story of how political enemies Ian Paisley and Martin McGuinness formed an unlikely political alliance in the lead up to the St Andrews Agreement.
 It stars Timothy Spall as Paisley and Colm Meaney as McGuinness, with Freddie Highmore, John Hurt, Toby Stephens, and Ian Beattie in supporting roles.

+An international co-production between the United Kingdom and the Republic of Ireland, the film premiered at the 73rd Venice International Film Festival as a Special Presentation.
+It was released theatrically in the UK and Ireland on May 5, 2017.
+It received mixed-to-positive critical reviews, though the performances of Spall and Meaney were widely praised.
+Meaney won an IFTA Award for Best Lead Actor – Film.

 Plot

 In October 2006, the Northern Ireland peace process is debating a new agreement in St Andrews, Scotland.
 Ian Paisley and Martin McGuinness meet for the first time and the negotiations begin.
-Paisley, however, needs to return home to his wife in Northern Ireland for his 50th wedding anniversary.
+Paisley needs to return to his wife in Northern Ireland for his 50th wedding anniversary.
 Bad weather closes the nearby airport, so it is suggested that Paisley be driven to another airport where a private jet will take him home.
-McGuinness allows the change in plans, but only if he travels in the car and plane with Paisley.
+McGuinness allows the change in plans but only if he travels in the car and plane with Paisley.

 The two enemies are then driven in a van for a number of hours.
 Unbeknownst to either of them, MI5 is listening in with a spy camera and microphone, and can communicate with the young driver, who is given leeway to speak to his passengers and encourage discussion.

-Paisley and McGuinness remain implacable to one another in defense of their past actions.
+Paisley and McGuinness remain implacable to one another in defense of their actions.
 Paisley sees McGuinness as a terrorist and murderer, while McGuinness sees Paisley as a man who used his influence and power to encourage violence.
-McGuinness, seeing his past actions as part of a broader civil war that might soon be over, continues to speak to Paisley in the hope that they can seal a permanent peace agreement.

-Meanwhile, back in St Andrews, Tony Blair and MI5 agents watch the conversation with interest.
+McGuinness, seeing his past as part of a broader civil war that might soon be over, continues to speak to Paisley in the hope that they can seal a permanent peace agreement.
+In St Andrews, Tony Blair and MI5 agents watch the conversation with interest.

 The driver is then instructed by MI5 to take a diversion into a forest.
 This, along with the departure of a security detail following the van, begins to raise suspicions in McGuinness.
 Suddenly the van driver hits the brakes and the vehicle slides into a stack of timber next to the road, piercing a tyre.
-The driver claims to have hit a deer, but McGuinness and Paisley see no blood on the front of the car.
+The driver claims to have hit a deer but McGuinness and Paisley see no blood on the front of the car.
 While McGuinness and Paisley wander in the woods and continue to talk, the driver speaks urgently to MI5 and reveals that he does not know how to change a flat tyre.